SCECcode/ucvm_plotting/README.md

 Please see the [ucvm_plotting documetation](https://github.com/sceccode/ucvm_plotting/wiki) for more information and examples.

 # Support:
-Support for UCVM is provided by that Southern California Earthquake Center (SCEC) Research Computing Group.
+Support for ucvm_plotting is provided by that Statewide California Earthquake Center (SCEC) Research Computing Group.
 This group supports several research software distributions including UCVM.
 Users can report issues and feature requests using UCVM's github-based issue tracking link below.
 Developers will also respond to emails sent to the SCEC software contact listed below.
 1. [UCVM Github Issue Tracker:](https://github.com/SCECcode/ucvm_plotting/issues)
 2. Email Contact: software@scec.usc.edu

 # Contributing:
-We welcome contributions to the UCVM_plotting software utilities.
-An overview of the process for contributing seismic models or software updates to the UCVM_plotting Project is provided in the UCVM_plotting [contribution guidelines](CONTRIBUTING.md).
-UCVM_plotting contributors agree to abide by the code of conduct found in our [Code of Conduct](CODE_OF_CONDUCT.md) guidelines.
+We welcome contributions to the ucvm_plotting software utilities.
+An overview of the process for contributing seismic models or software updates to the ucvm_plotting Project is provided in the ucvm_plotting [contribution guidelines](CONTRIBUTING.md). ucvm_plotting contributors agree to abide by the code of conduct found in our [Code of Conduct](CODE_OF_CONDUCT.md) guidelines.

 # Credits:
-Development of UCVM_plotting is a group effort.
+Development of ucvm_plotting is a group effort.
 A list of developers that have contributed to the UCVM Software framework are listed in the [Credits.md](CREDITS.md) file in this repository.

 # License: